SolarLune/tetra3d/readme.md

 	}

 	// A Library is essentially everything that got exported from your 3D modeler -
 	// all of the scenes, meshes, materials, and animations.

-	// The ExportedScene of a Library is the scene that was active when the file was exported.
+The ExportedScene of a Library
+	// is the scene that was active when the file was exported.

 	// We'll clone the ExportedScene so we don't change it irreversibly; making a clone
-	// of a Tetra3D resource makes a deep copy of it. g.GameScene = library.ExportedScene.Clone()
+	// of a Tetra3D resource (Scene, Node, Material, Mesh, Camera, whatever) makes a deep
+	// copy of it.
+	g.GameScene = library.ExportedScene.Clone()

 	// Tetra3D uses OpenGL's coordinate system (+X = Right, +Y = Up, +Z = Forward),